 The second stage of creative development and

-Partnering with Sydney’s Art Month, ICE presents Mother’s Spice – A taste of life-changing journeys.
-Following the stories of four women from Sydney’s Western Suburbs, the performance is sensory driven and interactive.
-Triggering memories of journeys and motherhood spice is used to evoke and bind these unique tales of migration and refuge.
+Partnering with Sydney’s Art Month, ICE presented Mother’s Spice – A taste of life-changing journeys.
+Following the stories of four women from Sydney’s Western Suburbs, the performance was sensory driven and interactive.
+Triggering memories of journeys and motherhood spice was used to evoke and bind these unique tales of migration and refuge.

 If you would like more information about Mother’s Spice, you can get in contact with Eddie Abd at ICE for more details